DiviProject/docs/source/index.html.md

 In practice it means that Platinum node produces 690 scores(hashes) and select one score that maximizes chances for winning.

-Find the code that calculates score here: `masternode.cpp:212`
+Find the code that calculates the score here: `masternode.cpp:212`

 ## Supporting the Divi Network

 What is a masternode, really?
 It's just a piece of software.
-It's an app that's already built in to the Divi desktop wallet.
+It's an app that's already built into the Divi desktop wallet.
 You launch the app, "fund" it with some of your DIVI coins, and it will go to work once it's connected with enough other nodes.
 Those other nodes are owned by other DIVI masternode holders around the world, who have gone through the same process.

 What does a masternode actually do?
 Divi's masternodes remain in constant contact with other nodes in the network.
 Through this communication they verify and process transactions and keep everything secure, while continuously maintaining an up-to-date copy of the ledger.
-Approximately every minute, one of the masternodes wins the right to add the latest block to the Divi blockchain.
-That winner collects all the transactions, writes them into the block, and gets paid in DIVI.
+Approximately every minute, one of the masternodes wins the right to rewards from the latest block to the Divi blockchain.
+Simultaneously, a staking wallet wins as well, and each is paid in DIVI.
+The staker writes these two transactions into the beginning of the next block in what's referred to as a "Coinbase Transaction".
 Other masternodes verify everything, and if all is good, the blockchain grows.

 Masternode holders aren't getting DIVI for free.
 They are paid for the work they're doing, which requires the following: